 The Molokai Program is sometimes seen as only a "distance education outpost" for Maui Community College.
 Nothing could be further from the truth.
 While the chart below shows that Molokai students receive the highest number of classes via distance education (SkyBridge/HITS, cable TV, and Internet), enrollments in these classes total only about 20% of the overall enrollment with 80% coming from the "live" on-site courses.
 The distance classes supplement the regular on-site courses, especially in areas where no qualified lecturer can be found on Molokai.
 They are very useful to small numbers of students who as a group do not have sufficient numbers to warrant a "live" class.
-In addition, a good number of the distance classes see no enrollment as the prerequisites for the courses are unavailable on Molokai.
+In addition, a good number of the distance classes see no enrollment as the pre-requisites for the courses are unavailable on Molokai.

 The number of course offerings on Molokai has had a direct impact on enrollment.
-The more classes we are able to offer, the more students we can accommodate.
+The more classes that were offered had a direct impact on the amount of students accommodated.
 In order to continue increasing enrollment, FTE, and SSH, we need to steadily increase the options our students have in course selection.

 An increased instructional budget allocation can assist the Molokai Program in being able to provide sufficient classes to recruit a larger and more diverse student body.
-It also would allow the Molokai Program to provide more classes to assist students in reaching their educational goal in a timely manner.
+It also would allow the Molokai Program to provide more classes to assist students in reaching their educational goals in a timely manner.
 Having pre-requisite courses for degree programs offered on a regular basis will support the retention of students.
 This will in turn lead to even higher success rates.